JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 The SAFE Stack takes that and adds:
 - A backend web API powered by ASP.NET and Giraffe
 - A middle tier Shared project for entity models
-- An RPC-style communication via Fable.Remoting
+- RPC-style communication via Fable.Remoting
-- A working webpack config
+- A webpack config that wires up many useful web development options
-- A FAKE powered build project that automates running and deploying your app.
+- A FAKE powered build project that automates running and deploying your app

-The new SAFE Stack v3 (currently in beta) supports Fable 3 and is available on NuGet. https://www.nuget.org/packages/SAFE.Template/
+The new SAFE Stack v3 (currently in beta) supports Fable 3 and is available on NuGet.

+https://www.nuget.org/packages/SAFE.Template/

 Clicking on the link to the latest v3 link should give you the ".NET CLI" install command:
-As of now, it is: `dotnet new --install SAFE.Template::3.0.0-beta001`
+As of now, it is:

+`dotnet new --install SAFE.Template::3.0.0-beta001`

 ![image](https://user-images.githubusercontent.com/1030435/110747226-0af55200-820c-11eb-959b-36091c140497.png)